-Health Information Technician and Medical Records Programs
+Health Information Technician Schools

 So, what exactly would your work entail?
 Well, you would have a few different roles.

 First of all, as an HIT, your main job is to document patients’ information.
 As such, you would document each person’s medical history.
 Then, you would track symptoms and test results.
 You would organize and manage this data on paper.
 Then, you would enter it into electronic filing systems.
 Your goal is to make sure the data you gather is accurate.
 You also must keep the data secure.
-Additionally, you would need to be able to find and use the data easily.
+Additionally, you would need to be able to find and use the data.
 This is so you can access it for billing and other purposes.

 Sometimes, as an HIT, you would specialize in a particular role.
 For instance, you could focus on medical coding.
 As such, you would review patient data.
 Then, you would code it for health insurance reimbursement.
 In this role, you are often a key link between healthcare providers and billing offices.